mfilosa/symphony-conf/README.md

 # Introduction to Git and GitHub

-Welcome to our [2017 Open Source Strategy Forum](https://opensourcestrategyforum.org/) session on Git and GitHub.
+Welcome to the [2017 Open Source Strategy Forum](https://opensourcestrategyforum.org/) Git and GitHub workshop.

 ### We Are Here to Help